Islam Or Christianity Which Came First

 Key Differences

 Another key difference lies in the role of Jesus.
-Christians believe that Jesus is the Son of God and part of the Holy Trinity, while Muslims revere Jesus as a prophet of God but do not believe in his divinity.
+Now, christians believe that Jesus is the Son of God and part of the Holy Trinity, while Muslims revere Jesus as a prophet of God but do not believe in his divinity.
 The Quran affirms the virgin birth of Jesus and recognizes his miracles but denies that he was crucified or resurrected.
 Instead, Muslims believe that God raised Jesus to himself.

 Tren & Perkembangan Terbaru